 Short-Term Overseas Programs for Specific Purposes

 Short-term overseas programs are offered during summer and spring holidays at affiliated universities around the world.
-Intensive language and culture programs are conducted in Australia, Canada, China, Korea, the United Kingdom, and the United States, along with internship programs offered in New Zealand and Australia.
-In addition, credited educational tours during holidays give students rich experiences in many fields, such as life and culture (France, Germany), social welfare (Denmark), European literature and performing arts (France, the United Kingdom), and European art and art history (Netherlands, Germany, Austria, Switzerland).
+Intensive language and culture programs are conducted in Australia, Canada, Korea, the United Kingdom, and the United States, along with internship programs offered in New Zealand, Australia, and the United States.
+In addition, credited educational tours during holidays give students rich experiences, such as food culture (Italy), social welfare (Denmark).

 Accredited Semester Abroad Programs